 The Pyeongchang 2018 bid therefore had to include the construction of a purpose-built ski hill, and the result is the Jeongseon Alpine Centre.
 Although not actually in Pyeongchang County (it’s in the neighbouring county of Jeongseon), the Jeongseon Alpine Centre will host the Downhill, Super-G, and Combined events of the Pyeongchang 2018 Winter Olympics.
-Construction started in 2014 and will be complete in late 2017; Jeongseon Alpine Centre was officially inaugurated in 2016 and hosted several World Cup events in the 2016/17 season.
+Construction started in 2014 and was finished in late 2017; Jeongseon Alpine Centre was officially inaugurated in 2016 and hosted several World Cup events in the 2016/17 season.

 How to get to Jeongseon Alpine Centre

 For Pyeongchang 2018, shuttle buses will ferry spectators from Jinbu Station (on the new Gangneung KTX) to Jeongseon Alpine Centre.